 - 1. For LPDDR2-S4 devices, read burst interrupt function is only allowed on burst of 8 and burst of 16. - 2.
-For LPDDR2-S4 devices, read burst interrupt may only occur on even clock cycles after the previous read command, provided that tCCD is met. - 3.
+For LPDDR2-S4 devices, read burst interrupt may occur on any clock cycle after the initial read command, provided that tCCD is met. - 3.
 Reads can only be interrupted by other reads or the BST command. - 4.
 Read burst interruption is allowed to any bank inside DRAM. - 5.
 Read burst with Auto-Precharge is not allowed to be interrupted. - 6.
 The effective burst length of the first read equals two times the number of clock cycles between the first read and the interrupting read.